-Declaration sheets will be given to the pilots with competition maps on the Opening Briefing.
+Declaration sheets are available at Competition Office but will be given to the pilots with competition maps on the Opening Briefing as well.

-All pilot declarations will be compared with corresponding FR logger tracks and only those confirmed by both sources (tracks and declarations) will be scored.
+All pilot declarations will be compared to corresponding FR logger tracks and only those confirmed by both sources (tracks and declarations) will be scored.